Instructor led activities

 All activities have varying instructor to group ratios.
 We will discuss these when putting together your tailor made plan.

-- Team-building activities – Lockerbrook has a wide variety of team-building equipment with instructions you can borrow for a minimal charge.
+- Team-building activities – Lockerbrook has a wide variety of team-building equipment with instructions you can hire for a minimal charge (free to Woodcraft Folk groups).
 Whether you want to do a blindfolded walk through the woods, a giant marble run through the courtyard using guttering and tennis balls or use planks to get across the shark infested river, we have everything you need to keep your group happy and engaged.
 Just tell us the ages of the group and we can advise you which activities would be appropriate.

 - Games and fun – we have lots of indoor games for use by groups, as well as pens, paper, jigsaws and dressing up clothes.
 A parachute is available for games, and with two full size table tennis tables as well, there are activities available whether it is rainy or sunny.
 How about pond dipping?
 With nets, magnifying glasses and collection trays, why not spend a few hours at the Locker Brook identifying bugs found in the stream?